jballands/donaldtrump.js/README.md

 # donaldtrump.js

-The tremendous Markov chain bot that tweets about the web.
+The tremendous Markov chain bot that tweets like Trump and some friends of mine.

 ## Installation